kubesphere/website/content/en/blogs/kubesphere-3.1.0-ga-announcement.md

 - Track detailed resource consumption at different levels on a unified dashboard.
 - Specify a date range to view data within a specific billing cycle.
-- Customize the prices of multiple resources, such as CPU, memory and VPCs.
+- Customize the prices of multiple resources, including CPU, memory, storage and network traffic.
 - Make better-informed decisions on cluster resource planning.
 - Identify opportunities for workload changes that can optimize your spending.
 - Export metering and billing data for further analysis.